 Reduce Stress Levels

 It’s easier said than done to lower our stress.
 But as we’ve mentioned on the blog before, the gut-brain connection is real.Research shows that our guts affect anxiety and depression, and vice versa.
-So fill up a hot bath, turn on your chillout Spotify playlist or add a mediation to your day.
+So fill up a hot bath, turn on your chillout Spotify playlist, or add a meditation to your day.

 How Fiber Can Heal My Gut Naturally